 There is no scientific evidence to suggest that either the COVID-19 vaccines or being infected by the virus affect fertility in women.
 Out of all the women of child-bearing age who have been either infected or vaccinated, there is no evidence that the COVID pandemic has changed fertility patterns.

-The Pfizer vaccine has been authorized for use in individuals ages 6mos. and up.
-The Moderna vaccine has been authorized for ages 6mos - 5 years, and for individuals ages 18 and over.
-Johnson & Johnson vaccines is authorized only for ages 18 and over.
+The Pfizer vaccine has been authorized for use in individuals ages 6 months and up.
+The Moderna vaccine has been authorized for ages 6 months and over.
+The Pfizer bivalent booster is authorized for ages 5 years and up, the Moderna bivalent booster for ages 6 and up.

 Maybe.
 Many workplaces and schools are requiring staff and students to be vaccinated as a condition of employment or enrollment.
 This is legal.
 In some cases regular testing is allowed as an alternative to vaccination.
 You should check with the school, college, or employer.